TosbackCgusBridge-Bot/CGUs-versions/Xbox/Privacy Policy.md

 *   Search Microsoft.com
 *   Search the Web

-View Privacy Statement for:  Bing CRM Microsoft.com MSN Office Windows Services Xbox Other~Products : July 2014 Notice something different?
+View Privacy Statement for:  Bing CRM Microsoft.com MSN Office Windows Services Xbox Other~Products : September 2014 Notice something different?
 **Learn more** about our new layout.
 Microsoft.com Privacy Statement

 This privacy statement applies to Microsoft.com and Microsoft websites, services and products that collect data and display these terms, as well as their offline product support services.
 It does not apply to Microsoft sites, services and products that do not display or link to this statement or that have their own privacy statements.